dessygil/des-personal-site/README.md

 - add tailwind and animations
 - create a way to update delete and create in postman
 - commit to heroku to get everything working again
+- add some adds on the left hand side
+- add redux somehow